HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 [VERSE 1]
-siren storage, pattern recognition chains of our psyche out of moves, out of the framework activity window nonexistent
+siren storage, pattern recognition chains of our psyche out of my moves, out of the framework activity window nonexistent

 virtual bling saliva
 dripping on your headset
 grasp the handles

-escape clearly marked as an exit how come it's just painted - what the fuck, wait it's painted black pixel structures on grid so dark
+escape marked as an exit
+how come it's just painted - what the fuck, wait it's painted black pixel structures on grid so dark